nicolas-van/pygreen/README.markdown

 ### I miss feature XYZ, can you add it?

-No, but you can, easily.
+No. But you can.
+Easily.
 PyGreen can be a command line application or it can be a small framework to ease creation of complete Python web applications.
 PyGreen is just [Mako](http://www.makotemplates.org/) templates served using the [Bottle](http://bottlepy.org/) web framework.
 You can easily modify any